 Breakfast and Introduction

-The three-day camp kicked off with breakfast, a welcome and introduction to the camp, and an introduction to structural engineering by Dr. Garber.
+The four-day camp kicked off with breakfast, a welcome to the camp, FIU, and introduction to ABC by Dr. Azizinamini, and introduction to the camp and to structural engineering by Dr. Garber.

 The first activity of the camp was an introduction to structural engineering through a paper bridge activity.
 Families saw how a piece of paper can be made into a beam that can hold a large amount of weight simply by folding it to change its cross sectional geometry.
 A handout with the details of the activities can be found HERE.